peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         PeterO.ExtendedFloat otherValue,
         PeterO.PrecisionContext ctx);

-Subtracts an ExtendedFloat object from this instance.
+Subtracts an arbitrary-precision binary float from this instance.

 <b>Parameters:</b>

- * <i>otherValue</i>: An ExtendedFloat object.
+ * <i>otherValue</i>: An arbitrary-precision binary float.

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
 If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.